Keysborough

 AreaSearch assessment positions Keysborough ahead of most Australian regions for employment performance

+Conversely, education & training has lower representation at 5.9%.
 Many residents commute elsewhere for work based on Census data.
-Over the year ending September 2025, employment increased by 4.2%, labour force by 4.9%, and unemployment rose by 0.6 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.0% with a 0.3 percentage point increase in unemployment.
-State-level data to 25-Nov-25 shows Victorian employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggest an expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Keysborough's employment mix indicates local employment should increase by 5.8% over five years and 12.6% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Over the year to December 2025, employment increased by 4.2% while labour force grew by 4.7%, leading to a rise in unemployment of 0.5 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 2.4%.
+National employment forecasts from Jobs and Skills Australia suggest Keysborough's employment should increase by 5.8% over five years and 12.6% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment